Computer & Internet use

 Responsibilities of users

-• Information gathered while using computer systems or the internet should be downloaded to the user’s portable storage devices.
+• Information gathered while using the computer systems or the Internet should be downloaded to the users’ portable storage devices.
 All information saved on the hard drive of the library’s computers will be deleted.

-• While using the internet, computer users continue to be responsible for supervising the behavior of children who have accompanied them to the library.
+• While using the Internet computers users continue to be responsible for supervising the behavior of children who have accompanied them to the library.
 If a child is disruptive, you may be asked to terminate your computer use early and supervise the child.

 • The user is responsible for complying with all copyright laws, patents, and licensing agreements.